Contribute to Reconciliation

 An Opportunity to Advance Reconciliation

-We will continue to ensure there is involvement at all stages of this project that will ultimately help empower Indigenous communities, create local jobs and foster local economic partnerships.
+We will continue to ensure there is involvement at all stages of this project that will ultimately help empower Indigenous groups, create local jobs and foster local economic partnerships.